skasslatter/Unsplash-PhotoApp/README.md

-# Interview Challenge: React Junior Developer

-This is a coding challenge for prospective front-end developer applicants applying to NADUVI.
-If you're unfamiliar with React, Facebook has put together a helpful tutorial that provides a quick introduction to the basics: https://reactjs.org/docs/hello-world.html

 ## Goal:

 #### Build a simple React app that allows viewing and interacting with a grid of curated photos from Unsplash